isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2250.md

 ---
-title: TRENDMICRO ENDPOINT PROTECTION - Trend Micro Worry Free Protection -10 Licences
+title: Xero Cloud Accounting Version 10.5-Advante Package E (Xero Premium Full Package)
 permalink: /productivity-solutions-grant/solutionrepo/solution2250
 ---

 ### Description

-Endpoint Security
-Secures Windows (desktops and servers), Mac, iOS, and Android devices by infusing high-fidelity machine learning into a blend of threat protection techniques for the broadest protection against ransomware and advanced attacks
+Xero is a cloud-based accounting software platform for small and medium-sized businesses.
+Xero provides businesses with real-time visibility of their financial position and performance in a simple, smart and secure manner.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/InnocomTrendmicro20200707_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedAdvanteAccountingAnnex3CRwef10June2021_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria